Students' Rights Under FERPA

 Transfer Credit Policies and Articulation Agreements with SRU

-Information about SRU's transfer credit policies and course equivalency tables for course work taken at other schools is available through the Office of Undergraduate Admissions or call 724.738.2015
+Information about SRU's transfer credit policies and course equivalency tables for course work taken at other schools is available through the Office of Transfer Admissions or call 724.738.2015

 Enrolling in Study Abroad Programs